<< Short intro to LoC for SEO >>

 For Borrowers

-- Leverage recurring revenue (a.k.a assets you don't even have yet) for cheaper interest rates
+- Leverage recurring revenue streams for cheaper interest rates

-- Lenders compete to give you the lowest interest rates
+- Can syndicate between many Lenders or have them compete to give you the lowest interest rates

 - Don't have to sell equity, governance tokens, or dilute existing token holders